-The Risk of Us, a novel, will be published by Houghton Mifflin Harcourt on April 9, 2019.
+The Risk of Us, a novel, was published by Houghton Mifflin Harcourt on April 9, 2019.

 “An emotionally complex and amazingly suspenseful novel about love and fear.”